 - Make sure you cook this on low as you will find high is likely to burn the milk and cause other issues.

 If you’re trying to stick to a diet or just rather know the nutritional information of the food you’re eating, then you can find the relevant info below.

 Keep in mind this data is estimated using an online tool so it may not be super accurate however it should give you a good idea of what to expect from eating this delicious pudding.

 If you love this pudding, then you might also be interested in something like the incredibly tasty slow cooker rice pudding.
-Much like this recipe it’s incredibly easy to quickly whip and get cooking in no time at all.
+Much like this recipe, it’s incredibly easy to whip up and get cooking in no time at all quickly.

 I hope that you enjoy this version of a slow cooker tapioca pudding.
 If you have your own variations, feedback or anything else that you would like to share, then please don’t hesitate to leave a comment below.

 I use a 5.5L/6 Quart slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker then you might need to adjust the ingredients.